ryxandy/CRUD-console/README.md

 #### Technologies:
 #####Build entirely in Java core version 8

-## Menu with all the funcionalities and a welcome screen:
+## Menu with all the functionalities and a welcome screen:
 ![console pic](https://github.com/ryxandy/CRUD-console/blob/main/log.PNG)